Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 I wrote this guide, not from the perspective of a coffee professional.

-It’s wrote it from my perspective of a coffee lover and a home barista who has heard it all from the coffee professionals and has 30+ years of experience brewing homemade coffee.
+It's written from my perspective of a coffee lover and a home barista who has heard it all from the coffee professionals and has 30+ years of experience brewing coffee at home.

 This guide explores the coffee knowledge you will need to start your journey as a home barista and offers guidance, perspective, practical advice, and a healthy dose of my opinion to make those decisions and develop your personal preferences.

-My goal is to provide you with the baseline of knowledge you will need to discover your own perfect homemade coffee delicious cup.
+My goal is to provide you with the baseline of knowledge you will need to discover your own perfect, delicious cup.

 There is no one right way for any of it; just remain curious and enthusiastic.